At KFC's UK restaurants, it's not all gravy

-LONDON/LOS ANGELES (Reuters) - Yum Brands Inc’s (YUM.N) KFC restaurants in the UK are serving limited menus at reopened restaurants after a chicken supply snafu with its new delivery firm, but now are suffering a gravy shortage.
+LONDON/LOS ANGELES, Feb 28 (Reuters) - Yum Brands Inc said on Wednesday it is offering limited menus at its reopened UK KFC restaurants after a chicken supply snafu with a new delivery firm, but now there is a gravy shortage.

-The crisis in the market that accounted for roughly 3 percent of Yum’s 2017 global system sales comes as a business turnaround at the fried chicken chain was taking hold.
+The crisis in the UK market that accounted for roughly 3 percent of Yum’s global system sales in 2017 comes as a business turnaround at the fried chicken chain was taking hold.

-KFC, which has 900 restaurants in the UK and Ireland, switched its supplier contract from Bidvest Logistics to DHL on Feb.
-14. Shortly after, KFC closed hundreds of restaurants in the region due to “teething” problems at DHL.
+KFC, which has 900 restaurants in the UK and Ireland, switched its delivery contract from Bidvest Logistics to DHL on Feb.
+14. Shortly after, the chain closed hundreds of restaurants in the region due to “teething” problems at DHL.

 A Yum spokesman said on Wednesday that 97 percent of the region’s KFC restaurants are open, but are now experiencing gravy supply disruptions.
-The spokesman did not immediately comment on the financial impact and other aspects of the closures.
+The spokesman did not immediately comment on the financial impact of the closures.

 “Due to the ongoing distribution challenges DHL is experiencing, some restaurants are continuing to serve a reduced menu,” a spokesman said.
 “We’re working as hard as we can to get this sorted out.
 We know that our gravy is a big favourite!”